Lulzboat-Mods/Enhanced-emotes/README.md

 ## PRESENTATION

-The mod permit you to play emotes with a gui.
+The mod allow you to play emotes with a gui.
 By default, you can open the menu with K, move into it with UP/DOWN arrows, and select with ENTER <br /> Moving cancel the emote <br />
 You can add you own emotes by modifying the existing json files, or create your own with the template file located in files folder <br />